danielrriggs/danielrriggs.github.io/content/Dvesha.md

 aliases:
   - dvesha
 ---
 Means "repulsion".
 The experience of repulsion or dislike.
+Strong dislikes or avoidance.

+Hatred and judgment.